 mary tyler moore

 If you’re a television aficionado, the Mary Tyler Moore statue is a must-see.
-Located at Mpls Visitor Information center at 5th Street & Nicollet, the statue depicts Mary tossing her hat in the air as she did at the end of the opening credits during The Mary Tyler Moore Show.
+Located at 7th & Nicollet outside The Dayton’s Project, the statue depicts Mary tossing her hat in the air as she did at the end of the opening credits during The Mary Tyler Moore Show.
 The show itself ran from 1970-77 and was based in Mpls.
 It left an important imprint on popular culture, so much so that it was named No. 7 on TV Guide’s 60 Best Series of All Time in 2013.
-Swing by and toss your hat next to Mary, and if you have the time enjoy great shopping experiences on the Nicollet Mall.
+Swing by, take a photo and toss your hat next to Mary.
+Plus, if you have the time, enjoy great shopping experiences on Nicollet.

 theater and culture

 The Downtown Mpls Cultural District is filled with opportunities to see Broadway musicals, comedy shows and much more throughout the year.
-Located on Hennepin Avenue, the State, Orpheum, Pantages and New Century theatres offer a variety of shows and performances.
+Located on Hennepin Avenue, the State, Orpheum and Pantages theatres offer a variety of shows and performances.
 The theatres are conveniently nestled into an area of the city known as WeDo, filled with bars, restaurants and hotel choices.
 In East Town, you’ll find the Guthrie Theater located along the Mississippi near the Stone Arch Bridge.
 The Guthrie is home to plays, concerts and events of all types throughout the calendar year.

 stone arch bridge